architects-land/bedwars/README.md

 # Bedwars

-Bedwars is a spigot plugin made for an event of *Architects Land - Terre des Civilisation*.
+Bedwars is a spigot plugin made for an event of *Architects Land - Terre des Civilisations*.
 This event is a classic Hypixel bedwars.

 It was made by @anhgelus and @Akik4 .